dowdiness/eth-todo-list/README.md

 ## How to run this App
 Download [Ganache](https://www.trufflesuite.com/ganache).

 Activate [Metamask](https://metamask.io/) in your browser.

-Run Ganache
-Import Ganache's private network account in Metamask by Private Key.
+Run Ganache and import Ganache's private network account in Metamask by Private Key.

 Make sure you use same network between Ganache, Metamask and truffle-config.

 Run